OmarThinks/OmarThinks/README.md

 December 2023 - Now

+- User React-Navigation to navigate between screens
+- Used TypeScript to implement type-safety
-- Used NativeWind and TypeScript while building React Native Projects
+- Used NativeWind for styling
+- Collaborated with the Figma designer to to convert a huge amount of screens to pixel-perfect React Native code

 ### React Native Developer — [Vekelz](https://www.linkedin.com/company/vekelz/)